sjbiaga/pisc/README.md

 are pending actions enabled but not yet blocked for completion, _none_ of the other enabled actions actually blocking, do participate in what corresponds to probabilistic choice - the election mentioned above: there is patience for that "moment" to arrive.
-Of course, it may be hard to catch, for instance - unguarded replication.
+Of course, it may be hard to catch (for unguarded replication).

 Even if many of the same action (i.e., with the same key) are enabled, these are distinguished upon completion by a unique `UUID`, either per agent invocation, or